 Now more than ever, businesses across the globe are committed to doing their part to protect our planet and its future.
 From implementing innovative initiatives and corporate-wide environmental policies to tackling the carbon crisis, leaders are serious about creating significant impact and change.

-BCE Global, a Bell Canada company, works to minimize the negative environmental impacts of our operations and create positive impacts through innovative programs.
+BCE Global - USA, a Bell Canada company, works to minimize the negative environmental impacts of our operations and create positive impacts through innovative programs.
 We consider sustainability an integral part of doing business, and it shows.

-BCE Global seeks to adhere to clear policies and guidelines that define, measure and build on our actions as a leading corporate citizen in Canada’s critically important communications industry.
+BCE Global - USA seeks to adhere to clear policies and guidelines that define, measure and build on our actions as a leading corporate citizen in Canada’s critically important communications industry.
 As part of Canada’s largest communications company, we have been implementing and maintaining programs to minimize our environmental impact for over 25 years.
-Our environmental management system has been certified to be ISO 14001-compliant since 2009, making us the first Canadian telecommunications company to be so designated.
+Our environmental management system has been certified to be ISO 50001, making us the first Canadian telecommunications company to be so designated.

 The effectiveness of our environmental, social and governance programs are recognized around the world, as reflected in our inclusion in various sustainable indices and receipt of sustainability awards.